 Rule to live by: You don’t need to leave the 15-20% you’re used to in the U.S. If the service was fabulous, be generous (10% is a-okay).
 If the service was mediocre, you’re fine leaving a few euros on the table.

-For more insider tips on travel through Italy, check out our recent article on Rome's historic cafés:
+For more insider tips on travel through Italy, click the button below: